mrrobotisreal/JourneyApp_iOS/README.md

 - 📍 Add locations to your entries
 - 🏷️ Add custom tags for better organization and optimize search filters
 - 🕸️ Sign in and access your data across devices
-- 📲 Download entries for offline viewing (_in development..._)
+- 📲 Download entries for offline viewing (🚧 _in development..._ 🛠️)
-- ⬆️ Create entries offline that are uploaded when connection returns (_in development..._)
+- ⬆️ Create entries offline that are uploaded when connection returns (🚧 _in development..._ 🛠️)

 ## Demo